Be a Part of a World-Class University

 Take Pride in the Panthers!

 With 15 NCAA Division II varsity sports programs that compete in the Sunshine State Conference, Florida Tech gives its students and supporters plenty to cheer about.
 The Panthers have achieved impressive results in numerous sports, notably two national championships in men’s soccer, conference titles in women’s basketball and an NCAA regional championship in men’s basketball.
-Florida Tech alumnus and former Panther pitcher Tim Wakefield has enjoyed a successful career in Major League Baseball, where he currently pitches for the Boston Red Sox.
+Florida Tech alumnus and former Panther pitcher Tim Wakefield has enjoyed a successful career in Major League Baseball, where he pitched for the Boston Red Sox.
 Click here for the latest news about the Panthers.

 Our Graduates Are Out of This World